keysight-eggplant/eggplant-github-action/README.md

 ## Introduction

 The [Eggplant DAI](https://www.eggplantsoftware.com/digital-automation-intelligence) integration build as GitHub Action are able to launches DAI tests from within a GitHub workflow pipeline.
-You can use it to continuously test your application's [model-based approach to testing]
+You can use it to continuously test your application's [model-based approach to testing](https://docs.eggplantsoftware.com/docs/dai-using-eggplant-dai/).
+For more information about Eggplant, visit https://www.eggplantsoftware.com.

 ## Using Eggplant Runner GitHub Action in your workflow

-In order to use the Eggplant Runner GitHub Action, you need to add this to your GitHub Workflow .yml file:
+In order to use the Eggplant DAI integration GitHub Action, you need to add this to your GitHub Workflow .yml file:

 ```yaml
 name: Work flow pipeline